Updated: Jan 25

 What is Dev Centric culture?

-Dev Centric culture is about putting the developer in the middle and create a support circle around him to enable the developer to create the product you need and operate it successfully.
+Dev Centric culture is about putting the developer in the center and create a support circle around him to enable the developer to create the product you need and operate it successfully.

 Before I'll go into details about Dev Centric culture and why is it good let's look on the problems we have, what we are trying to solve and why it is more than just DevOps.